MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/view-ontimer.md

 ## <a name="remarks"></a>Commenti

-L'attributo **timerInterval** specifica l'intervallo in corrispondenza del quale verranno generati gli eventi del timer.
+**L'attributo timerInterval** specifica l'intervallo in cui verranno generati gli eventi timer.

 ## <a name="requirements"></a>Requisiti